-In kids, the range of events that can cause PTSD is much more extensive than adults.
-For example, anything ‘painful, yucky or scary’ may not be strong enough to affect adults but can have a traumatic effect on kids who are smaller and less able to control their environment.
+In kids, the range of events that can cause PTSD is much more extensive than in adults.
+For example, anything painful, yucky or scary may not be strong enough to affect adults but can have a traumatic effect on kids who are younger and less able to control their environment.
 Below are a few causes that can cause PTSD in kids:

 1. Child Abuse

 Child abuse and PTSD have a direct link.
-Any abuse whether it is physical, sexual, mental or even behaviour that a child might view as scary can be a traumatic event.
-This includes bullying by peers or adults.
+Any abuse, whether it is physical, sexual, mental or even behavioural that a child might view as scary, can be a traumatic event.
+This includes bullying by peers and adults.

 2. Childhood Neglect